Vijar/DoubleSavePDF/README.md

 Sometimes when I was emailing my resume, I forgot if I had the latest version in PDF form, so I had to re-open Word and then save it as PDF just to be sure.

-I also wanted to experiment with C# a little bit and learn to use Visual Studio 2012
+In addition, I also wanted to experiment with C# a little bit and learn to use Visual Studio 2012.
+Overall, not a bad use of 3 hours of time(not including the time it takes to update VS and install plugins, which is a whole another topic...).

 ## Do I need to use this?